rapidsai/docker/dockerhub-readme/Dockerhub_blazing-dev.md

 ## What are BlazingSQL "dev" images?

-The `rapidsai/blazingsql-dev` images are an extension of the `rapidsai/rapidsai-dev` images that also include the latest developments from the [BlazingSQL](https://blazingsql.com/) project.
+The `rapidsai/blazingsql-dev` images are an extension of the `rapidsai/rapidsai-dev` images that also include the latest stable release from the [BlazingSQL](https://blazingsql.com/) project.
 Because `rapidsai/blazingsql-dev` images extend the official RAPIDS images, all of the RAPIDS libraries are also available in the `rapidsai/blazingsql-dev` images.

 ### Image Tag Naming Scheme